marcosjroig/rss-feed/README.md

    - __WebSolution__: has the URL of the angular web page.
 This page will be running by default on http://localhost:4200 , if you change this you will need to change the base URL of the angular project as well.
 3) Ensure the file __launchSettings.json__ is pointing to this URL http://localhost:10140 as the Web project is looking at this URL to access the Web API
 4) There is a file __FakeXmlFeed.xml__ in the root of the __RssFeedApi__ folder with a few news that is used for testing in the testing project.
 Be sure to keep this file in order to avoid issues running the tests

+__Note__: more likely you will need to change the path of this file to match with a directory of your computer where you copied the web API

 5) The configuration file __testappconfig.json__ in the test project, is used to set the path of the previous xml file
 6) Compile the solution and press F5 to run the API